milehighcoder/scheduler/pseudocode.md

 ## Acceptance Criteria

-#1 Current day is displayed in the currentDay container at the top of the scheduler
+POWERED BY JQUERY

-DONE Use MomentJS to display the current day time.
+#1 [DONE] Current day is displayed in the currentDay container at the top of the scheduler

-#2 In the time blocks, standard business hours are displayed (9am-5pm)
+#2 [DONE] In the time blocks, standard business hours are displayed (9am-5pm)

 #3 Time blocks are color-coded: past (gray), present (red) or future (green).

-#4 When a time block is clicked, the user can enter text (aka a work event).
+#4 [DONE] When a time block is clicked, the user can enter text (aka a work event).

-#5 User can save the text for that specific time block to localStorage.
+#5 [DONE] User can save the text for that specific time block to localStorage.

 #6 When user refreshes page, the saved event(s) persist.

-#7 Uses MomentJS library to work with date and time
+#7 [DONE] Uses MomentJS library to work with date and time